 If you need to export files from multiple buckets, you can specify multiple exportBucket options in the same manifest file.

-or more export operations.
+export operations.
 AWS Import/Export exports keys in alphabetical order.
+That is, it

-there is room on the storage device.
-This alphabetical order enables you to
+order just because there is room on the storage device.
+This alphabetical order enables

-continue the export easily: create a new export job using the key of the last
+you to continue the export easily: create a new export job using the key of the last file

 Limits the keys exported to those that occur alphabetically after this option value.